DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/The national in everyday life, a critical engagement with Michael Billig's thesis of Banal Nationalism.md

 340

-It must bee acknowledged that nations are not, never have been, stable, solid, coherent, fixed entities - subject to permanent crises that are legitimate and managed through a process of struggle.
+It must be acknowledged that nations are not, never have been, stable, solid, coherent, fixed entities - subject to permanent crises that are legitimate and managed through a process of struggle.

 Two things then:
 1. Nationalism and globalization need to be reconstructed as co-original and in co-evolution rather than two opposing forces.